rigetti/reference-qvm/docs/source/overview.rst

 The reference-qvm provides some functionality beyond the current Forest-QVM:

-1. Getting the unitary corresponding the a pyquil program
+1. Getting the unitary corresponding to a pyQuil program
 2. Easy customization of error models by specification of pre or post hooks in the state-machine model

-The following is the development roadmap for the reference-qvm
+Upcoming development roadmap for reference-qvm:

 1. Standard class of error models for gates and measurement: T1/T2, bit-, phase-, bit-phase-flip, depolarizing channel
 2. Stochastic evolution of the wavefunction under a noise model